Ernie Nevers

-Early years
+Early life

 Nevers' parents, George and Mary Ann Nevers, were immigrants to the United States from New Brunswick, Canada.
 In addition to Ernie, they had five sons (Harry, Frank, John, George, and Arthur) and one daughter (Edith).
 By the time Nevers was born, the family had moved from New Brunswick to Willow River, Minnesota, where Nevers was born in 1902.
 The family moved again to Superior, Wisconsin, where Nevers grew up and attended Superior Central High School.
 In 1920, the family moved to a ranch and fruit farm in the Rincon Valley section of Santa Rosa in Sonoma County, California.
 Nevers attended Santa Rosa High School for the first half of his senior year.
 He led the Santa Rosa football team by scoring 108 of the team's 170 points.
 After starting the basketball season for Santa Rosa, he returned to Superior early in 1921 to play for Central.
 He graduated from Central that spring.

 In 1921, Nevers attended Santa Rosa Junior College and was the star of the school's football team.
 In a game against Petaluma, he scored four touchdowns and kicked six extra points and a field goal.